jespervandijk/architecture-battles/.github/instructions/modular-monolith.instructions.md

 - **Aggregates:**
   - I have a folder called Aggregates inside the domain layer.
 This folder has nested folders for each aggregate root.
 Inside these folders I put the aggregate root entity, related entities and value objects.
-  - Aggregate roots have properties with public getter and setters.
-Entities have internal setters.
-This way only the aggregate root can modify its related entities.
 - **Entities:**
   - For entities I use classes.
   - Every Entity has an Id property.
 This property uses a value object as type.
 Under the hood this value object wraps a guid.
+  - Aggregate roots have properties with private setters.
+If we want to write to an aggregate it should alwys be done through methods on the aggregate root entity itself.
+  - Other entities in the aggregate can have properties with internal setters.
+This way only code inside the domain layer can write to these entities.
+Its not perfect because all aggregates are in the same assembly.
+But its better than public setters.
+  - For collection properties I use IReadOnlyList<T> as type.
+The backing field is a List<T>.
+This way the collections are immutable from outside the aggregate.
 - **Value Objects:**
   - For single value objects I use the packahge Vogen.
   - For value objects with multiple properties I use records.